johnshew/bot-framework-on-azure-functions/readme.md

-# Simple Example of Bot Framework on Azure Functions
+# Compostite Bot on Azure Functions

+Example showing creation of a composite bot using the Bot Framework / botbuilder.

+The example can be run and debugged locally and it can be deployed to Azure Functions.

 ## Installation

-Do installation:
+Git clone this repo.
+Then

 > npm install

-Then modify node_modules/azure-functions-typescript/package.json to add "typings": "src/index.d.ts"
+> npm run build

+## Notes

+* Until Chris and company release the next version of Azure Functions, you will need to manually modify node_modules/azure-functions-typescript/package.json to add:

+  > "typings": "src/index.d.ts",

-If you are using VSCode you might want to a windows : { "command" : ".\\node_modules\.bin\tsc" } item to task runner.
+* If you are on Windows with VSCode you probably want to modify your task runner to include:

+  > windows : { "command" : ".\\node_modules\.bin\tsc" },

+* To run or debug locally set the NODE_ENV variable to "development".
+On Windows:

+  > set NODE_ENV=development